Photo credit: Yeg Design Studio via Yanko Design

 There are various new and emerging technologies that are able to produce energy from waste and other fuels without direct combustion.
 Several of them have the potential to produce more electric power from the same amount of fuel than would be possible by direct combustion.
 A few of the non-thermal technologies include anaerobic digestion (biogas rich in methane) and fermentation production (ethanol, lactic acid, hydrogen).
 Though no specific method was mentioned for this desk, we’d imagine that either of the two mentioned here would suit it, as both would be safe for home use.

-- Quick & quiet vertical lift - Pneumatic height adjustment from 6.2" to 19.1" high, lets the desk move as quickly as you do.
-Designed to save desk space by adjusting vertically inside its own footprint.
+- QUICK & QUIET VERTICAL LIFT - Pneumatic height adjustment lets the desk move as quickly as you do.
+Desk adjusts vertically inside its own footprint.
+Rise from sit-to-stand throughout the day to relieve tension, stress and pain

 - ANSI/BIFMA X5.
 5 COMPLIANT - Engineered for ergonomic comfort and safety to meet BIFMA standards.
 Desk supports up to 33 lbs. (evenly distributed.)